-With all the talk about new digital media platforms, it’s easy to forget how powerful traditional platforms such as radio and TV still are.
+With all the talk about digital media, it’s easy to forget how powerful traditional media such as radio and television still are.
 Radio in particular rarely gets credited for what it still is: a true mass medium.
-According to a recent Nielsen report, radio even trumps TV in terms of its weekly reach.
+According to Nielsen, radio even trumps TV in terms of its weekly reach.

-While radio does win in terms of sheer reach, TV remains unparalleled with respect to average weekly usage.
-According to Nielsen’s measurements, U.S. adults spent an average of 34 and a half hours a week watching TV in Q4 2016, which is more 2.5 times as much as they spent listening to the radio.
+While radio does win in terms of sheer reach, TV remains unparalleled with respect to average daily usage.
+According to Nielsen’s measurements, U.S. adults spend an average of 4 hours and 16 minutes a day watching TV (live and time-shifted), which is roughly 2.5 times the amount of time they listen to the radio (1h 39m).